Ali Cakmak, Ph.D.

 · Personalized Metabolic Analysis of Diseases: The metabolic wiring of cells is altered drastically in many diseases.
 Understanding the nature of such changes may pave the way for new therapeutic opportunities, and the development of personalized treatment strategies.
 In this research, we developed an algorithm, Metabolitics (Cakmak and Celik, 2020), which allows systems-level analysis of changes in the biochemical network of cells in disease states.
 We demonstrate the use of Metabolitics on three distinct diseases, namely, breast cancer, Crohn’s disease, and colorectal cancer.
 Our results show that the constructed machine learning models successfully diagnose patients by over 90% accuracy on average.
 Moreover, we filed an international patent (Cakmak and Celik, 2018) that describes the use of Metabolitics as part of a medical decision support system to help clinicians diagnose diseases in a low-cost and non-invasive manner.
 We also developed a web-based tool, MetaboliticsDB (Celik et al., 2020), that makes Metabolitics available to researchers from all around the world.
 It allows users to analyze their Metabolomics data and apply the pre-built machine learning models to identify potential associated diseases with advanced visualization support.

 · Predicting Future Covid-19 Mutations : Covid-19 continues to spread over the world steadily as opposed to many earlier estimations that it would disappear in less than two years on its emergence.
 Even though Covid-19 vaccines have reduced the speed of the infection significantly, they could not fully stop it.
 On the contrary, the World Health Organization has recently published cautionary statements that infection counts are on the rise, and a huge wave is expected in winter 2022.
 Vaccines mostly target specific regions of the virus.
 The high mutation rate of Covid-19 is one essential tool that the virus exploits to escape from the available vaccines.
 Therefore, researchers have been working on designing next-generation vaccines against the new variants of the virus.
 Nevertheless, Covid-19 acquires new mutations faster than we can adapt our vaccines due to long clinical trial periods.
 Hence, there is a need for computational tools that can predict future Covid-19 mutations before they even emerge.
 In this project, we develop several deep-learning-based methods to estimate the possible future mutations in Covid-19 genome.
 We design and evaluate various ensemble and bagging architectures enriched with a large set of genomic, biochemical, and phylogenetic features.
-We evaluate our models on the GISAID data and demonstrate that the best-performing methods achieve an F1 score of 0.72.
-(Cakmak et al. 2022).
+We evaluate our models on the GISAID data.

 · Colorectal Cancer Risk Screening: This research explores the machine learning-based assessment of predisposition to colorectal cancer based on single nucleotide polymorphisms (SNP).
 Such a computational approach may be used as a risk indicator and an auxiliary diagnosis method that complements the traditional methods such as biopsy and CT scan.
 Moreover, it may be used to develop a low-cost screening test for the early detection of colorectal cancers to improve public health.
 We employ several supervised classification algorithms.
 We study SNPs in particular colorectal cancer-associated genomic loci that are located within DNA regions of 11 selected genes obtained from 115 individuals.
 We make the following observations: (i) random forest-based classifier using one-hot encoding and K-nearest neighbor (KNN)-based imputation performs the best among the studied classifiers with an F1 score of 89% and area under the curve (AUC) score of 0.96. (ii) One-hot encoding together with K-nearest neighbor-based data imputation increases the F1 scores by around 26% in comparison to the baseline approach which does not employ them. (iii) The proposed model outperforms a commonly employed state-of-the-art approach, ColonFlag, under all evaluated settings by up to 24% in terms of the AUC score.
 Based on the high accuracy of the constructed predictive models, the studied 11 genes may be considered a gene panel candidate for colon cancer risk screening (Cakmak et al. 2022).